mtrudel/basicboxen/README.md

     a database server
   * Well defined and encapsulated mechanisms for apps to configure specific customizations of these daemons
-  * A well defined mechanism for apps to daemonize themselves as needed (ie: upstart, inittab)
+  * A well defined mechanism for apps to daemonize themselves as needed (i.e. upstart, inittab)
-  * A reliable application environment (ie: a current ruby)
+  * A reliable application environment (i.e. a current ruby)
   * System level concerns such as ssh access, outgoing mail servers, and time servers
-* Anything that is specific to a particular app (ie: that would not exist on the server were it not for that app) is a deployment concern of that app.
+* Anything that is specific to a particular app (i.e. that would not exist on the server were it not for that app) is a deployment concern of that app.
 This includes things such as:
   * The code and data for the app itself
   * Database accounts for the app